1. What's special about CHBE at Montana State University?

 • Undergraduate involvement in research.
 Annual CHBE faculty expenditures on competitively funded research typically exceed $1M, and a good portion of that funding provides assistantships and stipends for students who work part time in research labs and other creative activities that build new knowledge.
 Don't just read about it--do it!

 • Spectacular adventures await you, both in and out of class.
-MSU-Bozeman is minutes away from public trails and blue ribbon trout streams, less than an hour from Big Sky and Bridger Bowl ski resorts, and just 90 miles from Yellowstone National Park.
+MSU is minutes away from public trails and blue ribbon trout streams, less than an hour from Big Sky and Bridger Bowl ski resorts, and just 90 miles from Yellowstone National Park.
 Bozeman also is the home of more than 100 small high-tech businesses and 650 non-profit community organizations.
 Why settle for a dull college town when you can live and study in the fresh air of the northern Rocky Mountains?

 Learn more about Student Life in the MSU College of Engineering.